UvA-FNWI/LaTeX/_posts/0000-01-02-helloworld.md

 Resources
 ---------

-This website is only learning LaTeX throug exercises, it is <u>not</u> a reference for LaTeX.
+This website is only learning LaTeX through exercises, it is <u>not</u> a reference for LaTeX.
 Please consult:

 [LaTeX Wikibooks](https://en.wikibooks.org/wiki/LaTeX)
 :   An up-to-date collection of articles about LaTeX.
-In this course, it is the standard reference for LaTeX.
+In this course, it is the standard LaTeX reference.

 [Detexify](http://detexify.kirelabs.org/classify.html)
 :   A tool to find the LaTeX command that produces some symbol.